xsami/xgonet/README.md

 2. `--data=<test_data.json>`.
 This is the path and the name of the file that will be loaded to be used as mock data.
 3. `--func=<sample>`.
 These are that functions that can be performed.
 4. `--param=<params>`.
 This is the data that will be sent to filer.
 5. `--depth=<number>`.
 The depeth of the search and will depend on the functionalty requested.
+The default value is 10 and contain the max depth of search made by to code to teremine if two users are related
 6. `--debug=<boolean>`.
 Default value is **false**, you must set this equal to **true** so the program can display time and logs in the execution.

 ### Project Requirements